Confederate States Congress: Meeting at Montgomery

-The November 1860 election of Lincoln proved to be the deciding catalyst for the Deep South.
-Southern members of Congress repeatedly addressed their constituents, saying that all hope of sectional relief and redress was done and that “the sole and primary aim of each slaveholding State ought to be its speedy and absolute separation from an unnatural and hostile Union."
+The November 1860 election of Abraham Lincoln proved to be the deciding catalyst for the Deep South.
+Southern members of Congress repeatedly addressed their constituents, saying that all hope of sectional relief and redress was done and that "the sole and primary aim of each slaveholding State ought to be its speedy and absolute separation from an unnatural and hostile Union."

-A chain reaction was set off, as the “secessionists”, “straight-outs” and “States’ Rights men” demanded separate state action to withdraw from the United States and immediate regrouping as a Southern union for self defense.
+A chain reaction was set off, as the "secessionists", "straight-outs", and "States' rights men" demanded separate state action to withdraw from the United States and immediate regrouping as a Southern union for self defense.
 Cooperation towards such a new government was being achieved even before the Montgomery Convention, as the Southern states had been exchanging a series of commissioners to determine their joint action since the fall of 1860.
 On December 31, 1860, the South Carolina Convention issued an invitation to Southern states to form a Southern Confederacy, and, after their next commissioners returned on January 11, 1861, South Carolina invited all slave states in the Union to meet in Montgomery on February 4.
 Another six states called secession conventions of their own, held statewide elections to select delegates, convened and passed secession ordinances between January 9 and February 1, 1861.

 South Carolina set the pattern for electing delegates to the Provisional Congress.
 Six state conventions elected two delegates at large, and one from each congressional district.
-Florida allowed its secessionist Governor to appoint the state delegation.
+Florida allowed its secessionist governor to appoint the state delegation.
 There was no popular election to the Provisional Congress; vacancies were filled by the secessionist conventions, state legislatures or temporarily by a convention president.